OpenVisualCloud/Media-Transport-Library/doc/doxygen/solution_overview.md

 Basic configuration of the environment is shown on the scheme below.
 The configuration consists of a single transmitter and a single receiver when used with unicast communication, and one or more transmitters and one or more receivers in multicast communication.
 To work properly (with proper time synchronization), the environment must have PTP clock enabled in the network.

-\image html setup.png "Example setup" width=50%
+\image HTML setup.png "Example setup" width=50%
 \n
 \n
 @section software_deployment_model Deployment Model

 Single application process that uses ST2110 library which inherits DPDK.
 Single application assigns 2 ports (PCIe devices) to a ST device that is then populated with sessions.
 The application can perform ST2110 receive, transmit or both.

-\image html softwareDeploymentModel.png "Deployment Model" width=40%
+\image HTML softwareDeploymentModel.png "Deployment Model" width=40%